IslandSQL/IslandSQL/README.md

  right join dept on right.deptno = dept.deptno;
 ```

-In this example the Oracle Database selects 15 rows (an empty emp for deptno `40`).
-The token `right` on the last line is therefore treated as part of the [`outerJoinClause`](https://islandsql.github.io/IslandSQL/grammar.xhtml#outerJoinClause) by the Oracle Database and not as a table alias.
+In this example OracleDB selects 15 rows (an empty emp for deptno `40`).
+The token `right` on the last line is therefore treated as part of the [`outerJoinClause`](https://islandsql.github.io/IslandSQL/grammar.xhtml#outerJoinClause) by OracleDB and not as a table alias.

 Prohibiting keywords as identifiers in certain places could lead to parse errors for working SQL.
 Therefore, the production of a false parse tree due to the support of keywords as identifiers is considered acceptable.